Hatching History: First Short-Tailed Albatross Chick on Midway Atoll

 Clearly, the problem people in the Bella Coola Valley must learn to stop creating the problems that lead to their problems with bears.
 Only then will the out of control control kill of grizzlies in the Valley stop.
 That would not only benefit bears, but would also ensure increased safety for people by reducing human-bear conflicts - a win-win all around.

 To this end, the Raincoast Conservation Foundation has recently launched a multi-pronged campaign to bring this win-win solution about.
-As part of this effort, Raincoast is calling on the B.C. government to: 1. reform the provincial Wildlife Act so that provisions addressing bear attractants are more stringent and enforceable;
+As part of this effort, Raincoast is calling on the B.C. government to: 1. reform the provincial Wildlife Act so that provisions addressing bear attractants are more stringent and enforceable; 2. station a conservation officer in the Valley to ensure compliance with the law; and 3. provide sufficient funding for Bear Smart/Bear Aware programs to educate Valley residents about proper handling of bear attractants and other bear-proofing protocols.

 You can help.
 Here’s how: